 So why do we want to improve code coverage of our legacy code?
 Simply to reduce the cost of bugs that customers find as we extend/change the code.
 Therefore, how many serious bugs will we find/prevent by improving code coverage from 79% to 80%?
 Well, it depends.
 What is the code that we are testing with that extra one percent?
 How important is the code?
 This shows that not every bit of code coverage is equal.
 Therefore it is entirely possible to take two regression suites for the same code, each hitting 80% code coverage, and have one be significantly better than the other.

 What does all of this mean for code coverage goals?
 I am a fan of looking at the trend, not an absolute number.
 If you are increasing your code coverage every sprint, month, quarter, then great.
 If your rate of increase is also increasing, even better!
 Why?
 Because we know that higher coverage is better, therefore always strive to be better than yesterday.
-Also, by focusing on being better than yesterday we can encourage developers to test the most critical code first, not just the easiest code in search of an absolute goal.

 And for those companies that insist on a hard code coverage target?
 You need to consider first that all code bases are not the same, and how the effort and cost will vary across applications.
 You next need to find a way to enable your teams to hit those metrics in a time-, resource- and cost-effective manner.

 Here comes the shameless sales pitch.
 Diffblue Cover can help kickstart your quest to improve Java code coverage.
 Let AI do the work for you.
-If you want to find out more, take a look at Diffblue Playground, explore our website, request a demo of Diffblue Cover, or get in touch with me @jgwilson42.
+If you want to find out more, take a look at Diffblue Playground, explore our website, request a demo of Diffblue Cover, or get in touch with me on Twitter @jgwilson42.